The crownless again shall be king. - J.R.R Tolkien

 Then, we might be getting somewhere.

+Why is the planet one big powder keg?
+Why do we all have to die?
 Why does it seem that the physical, natural attributes of this planet and our bodies mimic the fragile state of our human relations?

 I don’t believe that I will know this side of heaven, and I’m not a “Pie in the sky when you die” sort of believer.
 Faith must have real application here and now.
 I am the sort of believer who thinks Jesus is the Muslim man or woman being marginalized, the homeless man I step over on the street, the undocumented worker who chooses not to report a rape for fear she will get deported.
 I’m the sort of believer who believes that God weeps with me and the rest of his children even when he already knows how the situation will be redeemed because he feels our pain.